blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ![DialogFinalXPath](/assets/img/XPaths/DialogFinalXPath.PNG)

-The API of the UAT SDK (Blueshirt) provides many XPath constructors for various application components like Panels and Dialogs.
+The API of the UAT SDK (Project Blue) provides many XPath constructors for various application components like Panels and Dialogs.
 Refer to our API documentation to see exactly what existing XPath constructors are available, what parameters they require, and what type of elements they try and uniquely locate.

 ## See Also